BigNoid/script.skinshortcuts/README.txt

 	Property(labelID)	Unlocalized string primarily used when displaying both main menu and sub-menus Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from

+4. Display user shortcuts based on another list

+If your skin provides a main menu you want to display shortcuts for using the script, then you need to add an additional property to each main menu item, called submenuVisibility, containing the [groupname] of the submenu to associate with that main menu.

+	<property name="submenuVisibility">[groupname]</property>

+Then, in the list where you want the submenu to appear, put the following in the <content> tag:

+	plugin://script.skinshortcuts?type=submenu&amp;mainmenuID=9000&amp;group=[groupname],[groupname],[groupname]

+Replace 9000 with the ID of the list you are using for the mainmenu.
+You should include all [groupname]'s that your skin supports, separated by a comma.
+The script will then load all of the submenus, and set visibility conditions on each one.

 Using the script to provide both main menu and sub-menus